hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 • How did you create these features?

-- [X] We created these features by importing the training dataset and for the zip codes, we used an external dataset from data.cityofnewyork.us.
+- [X] We created these features by importing the training dataset.

 • How do you know these features are playing key roles?

-- [X] These features are playing key roles because as bedrooms or bathrooms increase, the rent goes up, especially in certain zip codes.
-Another feature to take into account is best nearest restaurant.
-We used grades of the best nearest restaurant to see how rent increases/decreases based on this feature.
+- [X] These features are playing key roles because as bedrooms or bathrooms increase, the rent goes up, especially size_sqft.Also OLS table give us and idea which variable effects the outcome most.

 (b) Describe how you are implementing your model.
 Why do you think this works well?

-- []
+- [X] WE are implementing it using features we chose and predicting the target which is rent.
+Initial training dataset with 12000 rental records and then we predcted 2000 records of test data to check for accuracy/mean squared error.

 (c) Describe your methodology for selecting your model.
 Why do you think this type of model works well?

 - [X] Initially we started by using Linear Regression because we knew that we had continuous data to work with so that seemed too be the best option.
-Later, we tried Forest Tree and it gave a much smaller Mean Squared Error result due to its ability to navigate through more complex and larger datasets.
-With this idea in mind, we decided to use gradient boosting and it worked in a very similar method and gave a slightly better result.
+Later, we tried Random Forest Tree and it gave a much smaller Mean Squared Error result due to its ability to navigate through more complex and larger datasets.
+With this idea in mind, we decided to try Gradient boosting Regressor and it worked in a very similar method and gave a slightly better result thus for submission of test3 rent we predicted using Ensemble Gradient Boosting REgressor.

 # (4) Metrics, Validation, and Evaluation.
 (a) How well do you think you model will perform on the hold out test set?
 How do you know?